rkulla/vimogen/README.md

     6) vim-snipmate     12) dbext.vim           18) pydiction
     Select a plugin to completely uninstall:

-If you choose Update, then it will run a 'git pull' on the bundles.
+If you choose Update, then it will run a 'git pull' on all of your bundles.
 This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.